hyvor/relay/README.md

 - Central PGSQL database for storing metadata and worker configuration
 - Central RabbitMQ for queuing emails
-- Symfony for the API and worker implementation
+- Symfony for the API
+- Go for the workers

 Servers: